 A female ruby-throated hummingbird feeding from phlox.

 Ruby-throated hummingbirds can eat up to three times their weight per day in preparation for migration.
-So please keep your hummingbird feeders up and wait at least two weeks after seeing your last hummingbird, before bring them in for the season.
+So please keep your hummingbird feeders up and wait at least two weeks after seeing your last hummingbird, before bringing them in for the season.
 I hope you have found these tips useful and you can see how essential your role is, in ensuring hummingbirds survive their migration journey.